 - I am interested in applying to your graduate program.
 Can you send me an application?

 - When does UM Linguistics hold the recruitment weekend?

 - What if one of my recommenders will not meet the December 7th deadline?

-- What are the minimum GPA and GRE requirements for admission to your program?
+- What is the minimum GPA requirement for admission to your program?

 - I am an international student and wonder if I have to take the TOEFL?